serghiou/best-of-data-science/best-of-r.md

 **[Bayesian meta-analysis with R.](http://www.columbia.edu/~cjd11/charles_dimaggio/DIRE/styled-4/styled-11/code-9/)** Tutorial.
 A fantastic tutorial on how to run a fixed-effect and random-effects Bayesian meta-analysis from scratch.

 **[lme4.](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf)** The standard and fastest package for fitting mixed-effects models.
 [Here](https://ase.tufts.edu/gsc/gradresources/guidetomixedmodelsinr/mixed%20model%20guide.html) is a great tutorial on how to go about fitting a mixed-effects model from Tufts University.
+[Here](http://mc-stan.org/users/documentation/case-studies/tutorial_rstanarm.html) is another great tutorial by Berkeley, which combines this with discussing Bayesian fitting for hierachical models using `rstanarm`.
 When not fitting a generalized linear model, I use the [lmerTest](https://cran.r-project.org/web/packages/lmerTest/lmerTest.pdf) package, which makes testing the random-effects, comparing models and getting p-values a lot easier.

 **[Implementation of G-Computation.](https://academic.oup.com/aje/article-lookup/doi/10.1093/aje/kwq472)** Tutorial.
 A great paper illustrating how to implement G-computation in R for causal inference.